Content Routing

 * Returns an array of parameters for the given content that can be used to

 * generate a URL for this content.
-If the parameter is used in the page alias, it
+If the parameter is used in the page route, it

 * will be used to generate the URL.
 Otherwise, it is ignored (contrary to the